 In This Review

-- 2Range, MPG, CO2 & chargingThe Volvo XC60 plug-in is easy to live with, offering strong real-world economy and low CO2 for a big SUV
+- 2Range, MPG, CO2 & chargingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

-- 4Performance, engine & driveThe Volvo XC60 Recharge hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power
+- 4Performance, engine & driveThe Volvo XC60 Recharge plug-in hybrid can be very economical, but it also offers surprising performance thanks to its broad spread of power

-- 6Boot space, seating & practicalityThe Volvo XC60 plug-in isn't quite as practical as regular models, but there's still enough space and versatility here for most families
+- 6Boot space, seating & practicalityThe Volvo XC60 plug-in isn't quite as practical as the non-hybrid models, but there's still enough space and versatility for most families

-- 7Reliability & safety ratingThe Volvo XC60 Recharge combines dependability of regular XC60 with Volvo's traditional focus on safety.
-Crash protection is impressive
+- 7Reliability & safety ratingThe Volvo XC60 Recharge combines dependability of regular XC60 with Volvo's traditional focus on safety, so crash protection and reliability are impressive